What is the appendix?

 While it’s safe to say that we can live without the 2 to 4-inch pouch that is the appendix, it’ll be a big problem if it gets infected.
 Appendicitis happens when there is a blockage in the appendix.
 Bacteria, viruses, or parasites often cause the blockage.
 Sometimes, trapped stool and tumors can also cause it.

 Because of the blockage, the appendix may become inflamed or swollen and the blood supply in the area will decrease.
 Without blood supply, the appendix can burst.
-When the appendix explodes, the infection will spread into the abdomen.
+When the appendix ruptures, the infection will spread into the abdomen.
 This is the reason why appendicitis is a medical emergency.

 How to know if it’s appendicitis or gas pain?

 Since people often feel pain somewhere in their abdomen, it’s quite difficult to ascertain if the pain is coming from appendicitis or gas.
 Appendicitis pain has the following characteristics:

 - Sudden, sharp pain that begins at the right side of the abdomen.

 - Sudden, sharp pain that starts at the navel then shifts to the lower right side of the abdomen.

 - Pain that worsens when you cough or sneeze or when you perform jarring movements like walking or jogging.